-- Health professionals at the Quality Improvement Organization (we will call them "the reviewers" for short) will ask you (or your representative) why you believe coverage for the services should continue.
-You don't have to prepare anything in writing, but you may do so if you wish. - The review organization will also look at your medical information, talk with your doctor, and review information that our plan has given to them. - By the end of the day the reviewers inform us of your appeal, and you will also get a written notice from us that explains in detail our reasons for ending our coverage for your services.
+- Health professionals at the Quality Improvement Organization (the reviewers) will ask you, or your representative, why you believe coverage for the services should continue.
+You don't have to prepare anything in writing, but you may do so if you wish. - The review organization will also look at your medical information, talk with your doctor, and review information that our plan has given to them.

+By the end of the day the reviewers tell us of your appeal, you will get the Detailed Explanation of Non-Coverage from us that explains in detail our reasons for ending our coverage for your services.